 - A. Business Interests.
 A Medical Marijuana Business shall disclose all Business Interests at the time of initial application and at the time of each renewal application.
 Business Interests include Financial Interests and Affiliated Interests.
 Any Financial Interest must be pre-approved by the Division.
 It shall be unlawful to fail to completely report all Business Interests in each license issued.
-It shall be unlawful for a person other than a Financial Interest holding an Associated Key License to exercise control over a Medical Marijuana Business or to be positioned so as to enable the exercise of control over a Medical Marijuana Business.
+It shall be unlawful for a person other than a Financial Interest holding an Associated Key License to exercise control over a Medical Marijuana Business.
 Except that a Qualified Institutional Investor and a Qualified Limited Passive Investor may vote his, her or its shares in the Medical Marijuana Business. - B. Financial Interests.
 A Medical Marijuana Business shall not permit any Person to hold or exercise a Financial Interest in the Medical Marijuana Business unless and until such Person's Financial Interest has been approved by the Division.
 If a Medical Marijuana Business wishes to permit a Person to hold or exercise a Financial Interest, and that Person has not been previously approved in connection with an application for the Medical Marijuana Business, the Medical Marijuana Business shall submit a change of ownership or financial interest form approved by the Division.
 A Financial Interest shall include: - 1.
 Any Direct Beneficial Interest Owner; - 2.
-The following types of Indirect Beneficial Interest Owners: - A Commercially Reasonable Royalty Interest Holder who receives more than 30 percent of the gross revenue or gross profit from sales of the product or line of products subject to the royalty; and - b.
+The following types of Indirect Beneficial Interest Owners: - a.
+A Commercially Reasonable Royalty Interest Holder who receives more than 30 percent of the gross revenue or gross profit from sales of the product or line of products subject to the royalty; and - b.
 A Permitted Economic Interest holder.